Field Trips

 Bring Your Group to Ijams for a Field Trip!

-Ijams staff work with you to connect this learning experience to your curricular goals and Tennessee Academic Standards.
+Passionate Ijams educators work closely with you to tailor each experience to your curriculum and Tennessee Academic Standards, making learning both meaningful and memorable.

 FIELD TRIPS AT IJAMS